akisoft21/Drones-Dispatcher/README.md

 ## Run It
 #### Run in *development* mode:
-Runs the application is development mode.
-Should not be used in production
+Runs the application is development mode

 ```shell
 npm run watch